THE ULTIMATE ABS WORKOUT GUIDE

 There is one great exercise you can do that works the serratus and the obliques together, and that’s the corkscrew.

-HOW TO DO IT: Supporting yourself in a captain’s chair, dip and twist your body from side to side, pressing down through your hands.
+- Dip and twist your body from side to side, pressing down through your hands.

 WHAT MAKES IT EFFECTIVE: The pressing down of the hands gets the protraction that works the serratus, which the twisting motion hits the obliques.
+This is a great exercise to add to any bodyweight workout.

 9) HOW LONG DOES IT TAKE TO GET ABS?